OscarZurita/OPCUA-python-GUI-client/README.md

   - Add features for creating, editing, and deleting users.

 - **Asset Creation:**
   - Implement functionality to create and manage new glasses (AAS models) dynamically from the GUI admin interface.

+- **Password encryption:**
+  - It would be crucial to encrypt passwords when we move to production